Mortgage After a Foreclosure in 2026

 Your lender will not be concerned whether you have a foreclosure that is over 7 years old.
 However, if a question is asked about your credit history, you should answer it truthfully.

-If you meet the remaining lending requirements and guidelines, you should not be worried that the lender knows about a foreclosure that is more than 7 years old.
+If you meet the remaining lending requirements and guidelines, you should not be worried that the underwriter knows about a foreclosure that is more than 7 years old.
 It cannot he held against you during the underwriting process.

 How do Underwriters Find Foreclosures?